rust-lang/book/nostarch/chapter14.md

 ```

 Next, in the *add* directory, we create the *Cargo.toml* file that will
 configure the entire workspace.
-This file won’t have a `[package]` section or
+This file won’t have a `[package]` section.
-the metadata we’ve seen in other *Cargo.toml* files.
-Instead, it will start
-with a `[workspace]` section that will allow us to add members to the workspace
+Instead, it will start with a `[workspace]` section that will allow us to add
-by specifying the path to the package with our binary crate; in this case,
+members to the workspace by specifying the path to the package with our binary
-that path is *adder*:
+crate; in this case, that path is *adder*:

 <!-- You can have metadata in the top-level Cargo.toml along with the
 `[workspace]` section.
 We use this in Nushell, for example: